Wind Turbine and Wind Farm Wakes

 ||2022-07-01 – 2023-07-01|

 ||20306 20304 20301|

 The amount of wind power development in Europe has reached a level where it has become important to investigate the effect of wind farms on each other; this is also one of the main issues we are interested in.
-It is important to mention that our participation to two annexes from the International Energy Agency has made possible an access to experimental data, which is a key issue for most of the studies we are performing.
+It is important to mention that our participation to two annexes from the International Energy Agency as well as European projects has made possible an access to experimental data, which is a key issue for most of the studies we are performing.
 Data measurement activities have also increased by the group during recent years and have been made available for comparison purposes.
-Some of the measurement data, performed within the EU project NEWA, have been used in an international benchmark exercises where model development by the group is validated.

 Our group is in a very good position to successfully perform different calculations whose implications are important both for an increase in the fundamental understanding of wake behavior as well as more practical information that can be very useful for the industry.
-Our international recognition in performing Large Eddy Simulations resulted in a recent article benchmark where our modeling show state-of-art-result.
+Our international recognition in performing Large Eddy Simulations have resulted in a number of articles where international collaboration and state-of-art research is performed.
 This would not have been possible without access to large computation resources like those granted from SNIC.